Ramona's Cuisine

 • Prepare the vegetables

-• Shred the meat into thin strips and marinade properly.
+• Shred the meat into thin strips and marinate properly.

 • Cook the dish by adding the vegetables and the meat in stages (see the steps below in the recipe card)

-Moving on to the vegetables now...
-I can't hold this in, I have to burst out and address the issue of certain people choosing to throw the broccoli stems away.
+I must address the issue of certain people choosing to throw the broccoli stems away.
+It is a 'culinary atrocity'.

 Please, please, don't throw the broccoli stems away!!
-Just wash them thoroughly, chop the stems away from the florets and just throw them into the cooking pan two minutes earlier, that's it!
+Just wash them thoroughly, chop them away from the florets, and just throw them (sliced or cut into smaller pieces) into the cooking pan two minutes earlier; that's it!
+The stems are excellent!

 The stems are almost the best part of this buffalo stir fry recipe, they're high in fiber, crunchy, flavorful, and full of 'personality lol.